 • Avoid words such as what, why, how when – these will be asked by the relevant agency if appropriate.

-• Create an incident and feedback to Jenny Rumble and Lana Foster at Head Office as soon as practicable on 01273 835745 and/or by launching a 360 Email just to them initially if you are Head Office staff.
+• Create an incident and feedback to Jenny Rumble and Lana Foster at Head Office as soon as practicable on 01273 835745 and/or by launching a 360 Email just to them initially.
 If the disclosure is made out of hours, please use the emergency phone number (01273 836060)

 - Ensure the child is safe and away from the person they are disclosing about

 - You must report what you have found out both in writing and verbally to Jenny Rumble and Lana Foster.
-If the disclosure is made out of hours, please use the emergency phone number (01273 836060).
+If the disclosure is out of hours, please use the emergency phone number (01273 836060).
 In writing you should log the Problem in the Problem section of the Incident record and launch the email to them.
 If you do not have access to iBOS incident logs, please record the information in an email and send to Jenny Rumble and Lana Foster.

 4.4 In the unlikely event that the student is in immediate danger for example in a host family, at school or at any other place, we must remove the student from the situation or ensure immediate help is sent to them.
 The reasons for their departure should remain confidential to all parties.
 Jenny Rumble and Lana Foster will review the situation and if appropriate the relevant statutory agencies will be informed.

 4.5 As important as recording information from the student is the recording of information disclosed to you, for example by the host family or transfer company.
-All information provided should be recorded by the Bright World staff member and original records of any other information should be retained.
+All information provided should be recorded by the Bright World staff member and original records should be retained.